In order to understand what stakeholders actually want from their competitive intelligence process, it starts with answering a simple question.

 On the other hand, competitive intelligence professionals believe that improving executive strategy and alignment is most important.
 It’s a little ironic that there’s a belief that serving executives is a major priority, yet the executives themselves would prefer the competitive intelligence process to be focused elsewhere.

-Strategic ‘big picture’ competitive insights that are provided to C-Level executives is often information that isn’t really applicable to other departments.
-It’s utility is far more limited than tactical insights that directly address a competitor’s newest talk track or the landmines they are frequently laying to position themselves.
+Strategic ‘big picture’ competitive insights that are provided to C-Suite is often information that isn’t really applicable to other departments.
+It’s utility is far more limited than tactical insights that directly helps sales reps win deals in the moment.

 Although this misalignment is disheartening, it also presents an opportunity.
-The competitive intelligence function can rethink and really shift their thinking about how their role and their skill sets are required to help drive and increase that influence within the business.
+The competitive teams can shift their thinking about how their role and their skill sets are required to help drive and increase that influence within the business.
 An awareness of what stakeholders expect from competitive intelligence and the common problems they are facing are two key pieces of insight that can help you build your competitive intelligence process.

 Let's do it.
 Tell us a bit about yourself and we'll set up a time to wow you.Close